US housing boomed in 2020 even as pandemic slammed economy

 "What's even better is that this momentum is likely to carry into the new year, with more buyers expected to enter the market," NAR chief economist Lawrence Yun said.

-The housing market was fairly solid before the pandemic hit, but the Federal Reserve's decision to slash its benchmark lending rate to zero as the coronavirus crisis began, fueled the surge in purchases after a short pause.
+The housing market was fairly solid before the pandemic hit, but the Federal Reserve's decision to slash its benchmark lending rate to zero as the coronavirus crisis began, fuelled the surge in purchases that began after a short pause.

 The drastic Fed move was a sign of the severity of the damage and intended to keep the economy afloat.

-With mortgage rates hitting historically low levels last year, according to government-sponsored lender Freddie Mac, buyers seized the opportunity.
+With mortgage rates hitting historically low levels last year, said government-sponsored lender Freddie Mac, buyers seized the opportunity.

-Though some sectors of the economy are struggling to recover from the business restrictions that began last March to stop Covid-19 from spreading, homes sales of rebounded sharply as summer arrived and remained strong even as the pace slowed.
+Though some sectors of the economy are struggling to recover from the business restrictions that began last March to stop Covid-19 from spreading, homes sales rebounded sharply as summer arrived, and remained strong even as the pace slowed.

 "The housing market has been a bright spot of the economic recovery thus far," said Joel Kan, associate vice-president of the Mortgage Bankers Association.

-Homebuilders have struggled to keep up with demand, and construction of new homes grew seven percent last year compared to 2019.
+Homebuilders have struggled to keep up with demand, and construction of new homes grew 7 per cent last year compared to 2019.

 BT is now on Telegram!